Sona Build Guide by Retribution

 These are some other runes that I find viable on Sona.

-Greater Mark of Hybrid Penetration grants us both ArP and MPen.
+Greater Mark of Precision grants us both ArP and MPen.
 Why do we want the ArP?
 Early game, you will be poking with Hymn of Valor and Power Chord procs.
 The Power Chord requires you to use auto attacks, allowing us to deal extra damage.
 If you choose to build Lich Bane, it stacks well with Power Chord, and the damage bonus is physical.
 By using this rune, you will only be lacking around 4 MPen, while gaining 9 ArP.
 It is quite expensive though, at 820 apiece.
 If you can't afford this, Greater Mark of Magic Penetration is your best choice.

 greater seal of vitality gives us a huge amount of health late-game, which is vital, considering how squishy Sona is.
 IMO, these runes are great, but I prefer to use greater seal of replenishment on supports, considering their mana usage.